HuanLab/ML4MassSpec/README.md

 Creating a separate environment keeps this tutorial’s packages isolated and avoids conflicts.
 This is a good habit for any Python project, as it prevents package version clashes and makes it easier to reproduce your work or share it with others.
 By using a virtual environment, you ensure that your setup is clean and independent from other projects or system-wide packages.

+**Before running the following commands, make sure you are inside the `ML4MassSpec` project folder.**

 For **Windows**, use the Anaconda Prompt.
 For **Mac**, use the Terminal app.
 Run each command below and read the explanation:

 ```bash